-Upon receipt of the demand letter, the defendant has the option of paying the amount suggested, counteroffering a different dollar amount, or refusing to pay the demand all together.
+Upon receipt of the demand letter, the defendant has the option of paying the amount suggested, countering with an offer of a different dollar amount, or refusing to pay the demand all together.
 If both the lawyer and client find the response unsatisfactory, they proceed to the next step in the process.

-During discovery, evidence is reviewed, witnesses are interviewed, facts are investigated and people are deposed.
-A deposition refers to a process where the personal injury lawyer for one side questions a witness from the other side.
+During discovery, the evidence is reviewed, witnesses are interviewed, facts are investigated, and people are deposed.
+A deposition refers to a process where the personal injury attorney for one side questions a witness from the other side.
 This takes place with the witness under oath, and both attorneys present.

 Once all of this information has been reviewed, both lawyers will enter into negotiations to try and settle the case.
 While lawyers are not required to settle cases short of trial, most do.
 There are several good reasons to consider settlement:

 When cases cannot be resolved, a trial takes place.
-Trials can take place in front of a judge directly, or to a jury.
-In the trial, each lawyer makes opening statements, witnesses are interviewed and subject to cross examination, evidence is introduced through testimony and exhibits, and the lawyers give closing arguments.
-The judge or jury then makes a decision about whether to award damages, and if so, in what amount.
+Trials can take place in front of a judge directly, or a jury.
+In the trial, each lawyer makes opening statements, witnesses are interviewed and subject to cross-examination, the evidence is introduced through testimony and exhibits, and the lawyers give closing arguments.
+The judge or jury then makes a decision about whether to award damages and if so, in what amount.
 This decision is appealable by either side.
 Appealing a decision can extend the length of a case by months or even years.

 You can find out the answers to all your questions during a free consultation with our personal injury lawyers at Zimmet & Zimmet.
 Our Daytona Beach-based law firm has served clients across the state of Florida for more than 40 years.